bouzouidja/MobilityDB-AWS/README.md

 ### Horizontal Pod scaling using the Autoscaler

-The horizontal Autoscaler that provides AWS allows to increase the number of pods within the cluster, it's a replication controller.
+The horizontal Autoscaler provides AWS to increase the number of pods within the cluster, it's a replication controller.
 This can help the application scale out to meet increased demand or scale in when resources are not needed, the Horizontal Pod Autoscaler makes application to meet the resources target.

 Before deploying the Horizontal autoscaler, we need the Kubernetes Metric server.
 The metric server is an API that collect the ressources statistics from the cluster and expose them for the use of the autoscaler.
 For more information about the metric server see [here](https://github.com/kubernetes-sigs/metrics-server).